John Véron

-John Véron (d.
-1563) was a French Protestant controversialist and preacher, known for his activities in England.
-Véron also served as an English translator for the British Privy Council.
+John Véron (died 1563) was a French Protestant controversialist and preacher, known for his activities in England.
+Véron also served as an English translator for the English Privy Council.

 Life

 He styled himself "Senonensis", implying he was born at or near Sens.
 He studied at Orléans in 1534, and about 1536 settled in England: his letters of denization, dated 2 July 1544, stated that he had spent eight years in that country, that he had been a student at Cambridge (without graduating, apparently), and that he was, and intended to continue to be, a tutor.